A Mini-Batch Quasi-Newton Proximal Method for Constrained Total-Variation Nonlinear Image Reconstruction: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} reconstruction of an image of interest from noisy measurements is a necessary step of many applications such as geophysical, medical, or optical imaging~\cite{neto2012introduction}.
-The measurements are a set ~$\{\uvy_\varrho\in \mathbb{C}^M\}_{\varrho=1}^L$ of $L$ acquired images, while one achieves the reconstruction by solving the composite minimization problem
+The reconstruction of an image of interest from noisy measurements is a necessary step in many applications such as geophysical, medical, and optical imaging~\cite{neto2012introduction}.
+From some measurements, for example a set of $L$ acquired images of $M$ pixels $\{\uvy_l\in \mathbb{C}^M\}_{l=1}^L$, such a reconstruction is generally achieved by solving a composite minimization problem of the form